Uniforms of the Russian Armed Forces: Service dress uniform

 Officially "Casual Uniform Option 1", this uniform is a standard-issue uniform for officers (including warrant officers) equivalent to service dress.
 The colours of the uniform are olive green for the Army, Airborne Forces, Spetsnaz Units, and Space Forces, blue for the other Aerospace Forces sub branches, and black or white (season determinant) for the Navy.

 The kit formerly served the everyday, dress, and parade roles for enlisted servicemen until its abolition for these purposes in 2015 due to cost cutting measures.
 Since then, it is only assigned to officers and warrant officers.
 Additionally, it served as the sole everyday uniform for officers until being progressively supplanted by the Office Uniform from 2012 to 2015.
 It is now de facto used for more formal occasions relative to the cheaper Office Uniform though no regulation officially stipulates which is to be used per occasion.
 De jure, both are equal casual service dress options for officers.

 Office uniform

 Modelled on the everyday office uniform of the Ministry of Emergency Situations, this kit serves as the regular everyday uniform for both officers and enlisted servicemen.
 It noticeably features no coloured hat band or shoulder boards between branch distinctions which are common in higher-tier uniforms.
+The office uniform is blue for the Air Force, green for the Ground Forces, and black for the Navy.
+It includes a zipper jacket, t-shirt, a cap (typically worn by enlisted troops) or peaked cap without a coloured band (typically worn by officers), and the option of wearing combat boots or dress shoes.
+For the cold seasons, a branch-corresponding coloured jacket was introduced with a snap-on hood with fur lining incorporated.

+In 2015, the rules surrounding wearing military uniforms were officially changed.
+This noticeably included the abolition of parade and dress uniform kit for conscripts[15] and all ranks below that of warrant officer.
+The office uniform was rolled out to all ranks in 2016 and now serves in the parade and dress roles (with various modifications) for all ranks below that of warrant officer in addition to its everyday capacity.

 With the exception of sporadic issuing of the ceremonial, parade, and dress uniforms to non-warrant officer enlisted servicemen for niche purposes, the office uniform kit is also used for the vast majority of ceremonial purposes by non-warrant officer enlisted servicemen.
 However, significant variations not covered by the official uniform code exist when used for ceremonial purposes including: